 PSQI is not used as a diagnostic tool, but as a sleep quality assessment.
 If you get a score that indicates poor sleep quality, an objective diagnosis technique is needed.
 That’s when polysomnography comes in place.
 It is an overnight sleep study conducted in a sleep facility.
 You’ll be observed throughout the night, with a bunch of electrodes attached to you to monitor your brain waves, limb and chest movement, respiration, heart rate, as well as snoring and other noises you might produce during the night.
 After that, a sleep specialist goes through the obtained information, and they discuss further treatment based on their findings.
 PSQI is mainly used for that, to determine who has sleep problems that require further objective investigation.
 It saves a lot of money, since questions are self-explanatory, so no specialist is needed while filling it.
 It is a kind of like an advanced sleep diary, with specific questions to assess your sleep quality adequately.

-If you are curious to see how the PSQI looks, check this link here, or maybe this one for an assessment of your sleep in a previous week.
 One study from 2008 also looked at the effectiveness of PSQI and Epworth sleepiness scale compared to polysomnography findings and found that the objectiveness of these questionnaires is not at the satisfying level.

 Lengthy questionnaires tend to bore the participants, and they might be more inaccurate.
 An article from 2018 suggests that maybe we need to shorten the PSQI.
 They had a group of 1246 college students who filled both standard and short versions of the survey.
 In contrast to the 19 item questionnaire, this new version had only 13 items.
 It turned out that the short PSQI was just as reliable at predicting sleep problems in younger adults as the standard PSQI.